Topological Response Theory of Abelian Symmetry-Protected Topological Phases in Two Dimensions

 which implies that $\tilde{K}\equiv \tilde{K}+{mp}$, in constrat to $\tilde{K}\equiv \tilde{K}+{2mp}$ for bosonic SPT phases.
-We then easily see that there are only $m$ different classes ({We allow both even and odd $\tilde{K}$ in the fermionic case}).
-Therefore, all fermionic SPT phases with $\mathbb{Z}_m$ symmetry can be identified with the bosonic ones. {A physical interpretation is the following: bosonic SPT phases can be realized in any fermionic system when strong on-site interactions completely suppress charge fluctuations and effectively we have a spin system.} This fact can also be derived directly (see the Supplementary Material for the derivation~\cite{suppl}).
+We then easily see that there are only $m$ different classes ({Notice we allow both even and odd $\tilde{K}$ in the fermionic case}).
+In addition, all fermionic SPT phases with $\mathbb{Z}_m$ symmetry can be identified with the bosonic SPTs together with trivial fermions (see the Supplementary Material for the derivation~\cite{suppl}). {A physical interpretation is the following: bosonic SPT phases can be realized in any fermionic system when strong on-site interactions completely suppress charge fluctuations and effectively we have a spin system.}

 Now we turn to the case when $m$ is even.
 As we have elaborated, attachment of $\mathbb{Z}_{m}$ charges allows the statistical angle of fluxes to be changed by $\frac{2\pi p}{m}$.
-Attaching fermions does not do much in this case since for $p=m/2$ we already have a fermionic quasiparticle.
-The equivalence relation is exactly the same as the one for bosonic SPT phases, but now we allow both even and odd $\tilde{K}$.
+The fact that we now have fundamental fermions does not introduce additional equivalence conditions, {since for $p=m/2$ we already have a fermionic charge-flux composite.} The equivalence relation stays the same as the one for bosonic SPT phases, but now we allow both even and odd $\tilde{K}$ so there are $2m$ distinct $\tilde{K}$.
 When $\tilde{K}$ is odd, the corresponding SPT phases are intrinsically fermionic and {can not be realized in any bosonic system}.
 We are then led to the conclusion that the classification for $m$ even is $\mathbb{Z}_{2m}$.
 We notice that the $m=2$ case receives a lot of attention recently~\cite{Qi_arxiv2012, Ryu_arxiv2012, Yao_arxiv2012,Gu_2013} since it serves as a nice example of ``collapse'' of classification of non-interacting fermions (which is $\mathbb{Z}$ in the present case) when interactions are taken into account ($\mathbb{Z}_8$).
 The Chern-Simons field theory approach {gives rise to a} $\mathbb{Z}_4$ classification.
 The missing four classes are those with unpaired Majorana edge modes which are beyond the Chern-Simons field theory description.

 Having worked out the classification for $G=\mathbb{Z}_m$, it is straightforward to generalize to arbitrary finite Abelian group $G=\prod_\alpha \mathbb{Z}_{m_\alpha}$.
 We notice that the underlying fermionic statistics does not effect mutual braiding properties, so the additional classes due to nontrivial mutual braiding statistics between gauge fluxes in different conjugate classes are still classified by $\prod_{i<j}\mathbb{Z}_{(m_i,m_j)}$.
 Thus we obtained a classification of fermionic SPT based on Chern-Simons theory as $\prod_i \mathbb{Z}_{m_i^*}\prod_{i<j}\mathbb{Z}_{(m_i, m_j)}$ where $m^*$ is defined as $m^*=m$ for odd $m$ and $2m$ for even $m$.